Yury Yakovlev: Film career

-Yakovlev became really famous as a cinema actor in 1958, after his inimitable complicated psychological role of the Prince Myshkin in The Idiot directed by Ivan Pyryev.
+Yakovlev became really famous as a cinema actor in 1958, after his inimitable, complicated psychological role of the Prince Myshkin in The Idiot directed by Ivan Pyryev.
 He achieved international fame playing the role as Prince Myshkin.
 Yakovlev made his first appearance in an Eldar Ryazanov comedy in 1961, in The Man From Nowhere.
-Yakovlev followed his first success with regular appearances in Ryazanov's comedies, most notably splendid film Hussar Ballad in 1962, in which he played phantasmagoric role of Poruchik Rzhevsky.
+Yakovlev followed his first success with regular appearances in Ryazanov's comedies, most notably splendid film the Hussar Ballad in 1962, in which he played phantasmagoric role of Poruchik Rzhevsky.
 The feature was such a resounding success that Rzhevsky's character gave rise to innumerable Russian jokes.

 In the 1960s and 1970s, Yakovlev branched out into further various roles, from the nobleman Stiva Oblonsky in the 1967 adaptation, the classic Soviet movie adaptation of Tolstoy's Anna Karenina, directed by Alexander Zarkhi, to jealous fiancé Ippolit in Ryazanov's The Irony of Fate.
 Perhaps his most famous roles were the tsar Ivan the Terrible and his namesake Ivan Vasilevich Bunsha in Leonid Gaidai's 1973 comedy Ivan Vasilievich: Back to the Future – the movie about the travel using the time machine (based on the play Ivan Vasilievich (play) by Mikhail Bulgakov).